M4NU5/Personal_Website/content/blog/tech/deploy-jellyfin-on-kubernetes/index.md

 - **One chart, one `values.yaml`** - apps, Services, IngressRoutes, SMB wiring, all of it
 - **502s** - not a cluster problem, almost never is.
 Cloudflare proxy or firewalld.
 Check both, move on.

-If you hit the ground running with this and want a pre-filled `values.yaml` for your domain and SMB paths, I'll be dropping a `values.example.yaml` in the repo for copy-paste bliss.
+If you hit the ground running with this and want a pre-filled `values.yaml` for your domain and SMB paths, just fork my repo and replace the values as appropriate.

 The chart link lives **[here](https://github.com/M4NU5/UltimateHomeServer)** - I'll keep it updated as things evolve.